gregbg218/DSA/GRAPH/Number of Provinces.md

-So we have the number of nodes and we are going node by node or one by one (since nodes are integers starting from 0)
+So we have the number of nodes and we are going node by node or one by one (since nodes are integer vlaues starting from 0)